ryanpcmcquen/superkey-launch/README.md

-XCAPE
+SUPERKEY-LAUNCH
 =====

-xcape allows you to use a modifier key as another key when pressed and released on its own.
+superkey-launch allows you to use a modifier key as another key when pressed and released on its own.
 Note that it is slightly slower than pressing the original key, because the pressed event does not occur until the key is released.
 The default behaviour is to generate the Escape key when Left